Skip to main content

 The Narrative-Cognitive Spectrum

-A major focus of my psycho-literary research is pain, its literary history, theories, and wider impact on other fields.
-I have previously delivered in research related to the interface between communicative subjectivities and analytical objectivities, reading aesthetics of pain in relation to cognitive science.
-As such, my literary work is unique in the sense that it falls neither within the corpus followed by traditionalist literary critics nor that endorsed by contemporary radicals.
+I examine textual indicators upon the meeting of mind/body narratives, spanning literature of the long nineteenth century (mainly focused on psycho-aesthetics of East-West performance encounters, literature, art, and history), philosophy of mind, philosophy of science (particularly the cognitive domain), and continental philosophy in relation to historical multimodalities, in addition to contemporary narratology.
+A major focus of my research has been the narrative-cognitive spectrum of pain; its literary history, theories, and wider impact on other fields interests me.
+I have previously delivered in research related to the interface between pain subjectivities and measured approaches, reading aesthetics of pain in relation to cognitive science.
+As such, my psycho-literary work is unique in the sense that it falls neither within the corpus followed by traditionalist literary critics nor that endorsed by contemporary radicals.
+In this area, I have previously worked on several co-edited volumes which are in waiting for publication.

-Looking for structural examples in auto/biographical narratives is my primary focus in the study of otherness, self-, and other-construction.
-To understand how cases of implicit bias, for instance, inform the structural content and/or transform textual dynamics of content in any work of art is among my major multidisciplinary research interests.
-To decipher meanings (altered by or reconstructed by way of implicit/explicit bias cues) requires certain methodological reading of narratives for which I relay literary analysis to neurobiological mechanisms surrounding learning, motivation, meaning-making, language, and decision-making.
-This means in-depth engagement with psychology of aesthetics, learning and teaching methodologies, exploring the diversity of aesthetic corpus in research when we think of historical othering processes.
+Examining multiplicities of psychological, historical, structural, and performance paradigms (in auto/biographical narrative medialities) is my primary focus in the study of otherness, self-, and other-construction.
+To understand how cases of implicit bias, for instance, inform the structural content and/or transform textual and performance dynamics of content and behaviour is among my major multidisciplinary research interests.
+To decipher meanings (altered by or reconstructed by way of implicit/explicit bias cues) in relation to emotional intelligence requires certain methodological readings of narratives and human behaviour that interest me.
+This means in-depth engagement with the psychology of aesthetics, learning and teaching methodologies, exploring the diversity of aesthetic corpus in research when we think of historical othering processes.
+In this direction, I read neurolinguistics and psychology of othering processes.
+I have significantly contributed to varied projects in this area with a specific co-edited volume previously contracted and in waiting for publication.

 Research collaborations